socialincome-san/public/ui/README.md

 #### Without `make`

-If for whatever reason you can't use `make`, you can the Docker Compose commands directly.
-See the `Makefile` in the root for how that might work.
+If for whatever reason you can't use `make`, you can use the Docker Compose commands directly.
+See the [Makefile](../Makefile) in the root for how that might work.

 ## Build for publishing